 The president, there's separation of powers.

-The president just can't call up there and say I'm heading over there.
+The president just can't call up there and say, I'm heading over there.

-Uh put everybody in the room.
+Put everybody in a room.

-I've got a speech, just like Boehner can't call.
+Just like Boehner can't call.

 Say, put your cabinet together.